mparker-landt/Milestone_Project_1/README.md

 * Lauren-Nicole Popich from the Code Institute who provided a massive amount of help with the assignment and code review.
 * Manuel Perez Romero, my mentor from the Bristol of City College who provide help and examples for the project.

-And with additional aknowledgement to:
+And with additional acknowledgement to:
 * Renske Hoste, a friend who helped with design and layout tips
 ### Other Credits
 Particular mention to W3Schools and the StackOverflow Community that provided a lot of help with the coding.\
 In particular these pages were used for specific parts of the website:\
 https://www.w3schools.com/howto/howto_css_flip_box.asp\
 https://www.w3schools.com/howto/howto_js_topnav_responsive.asp